jburzynski/TypeGenDocs/source/overview.rst

 Quick example
 =============

 Let's say you have a *ProductDto* class that you want to export to TypeScript.
-You first need to mark the class as exportable to TypeScript:
+You first need to mark the class as exportable to TypeScript.
+You can do this either with attributes or a generation spec:

 .. code-block:: csharp

-	using TypeGen.Core.TypeAnnotations;
+    //attributes

 	[ExportTsClass]
 	public class ProductDto